arrilot/laravel-widgets/README.md

 ```
 namespace.

-You can override it by changing 'default namespace' property in the package config (Do not forget to publish package config before that).
+You can override this by changing 'default namespace' property in the package config (Do not forget to publish package config before that).

 Althought using default namespace is very convinient, you can also set custom namespaces for specific widgets:
 ```php